Fueled/fastlane-plugin-fueled/README.md

 #### `set_app_versions_plist_ios`
 Update the iOS app versions in the plist file (`CFBundleVersion` & `CFShortBundleVersion`) using the passed parameters.
+Note that an export method of `app-store` will trim the `CFBundleVersion` to only contain the build number.

 | Key & Env Var | Description | Default Value
 |-----------------|--------------------|---|